John Stanford (general): Legacy

 Following Stanford's death, a Stanford Endowment was established to fund teacher training and leadership programs, receiving an early donation of $2 million from the Bill & Melinda Gates Foundation.

-Stanford's book, Victory in Our Schools: We Can Give Our Children Excellent Public Education, was published the year after this death.
+Stanford's book, Victory in Our Schools: We Can Give Our Children Excellent Public Education, was published the year after his death.
 In it, he argues for schools to be run like businesses, based on performance.
 The foreword of the book was contributed by Al Gore.